hcooper/check_mk-plugins/generic_local/README.md

 ## Installation
 The plugin is designed to be a *local* plugin, which doesn't require any configuration on the server side.
 This means changes to thresholds are done locally too.
 Just place the script (set as executable) in the check_mk_agent local directory (/usr/lib/check_mk_agent/local on Debian).

 ## Testing
 As soon as the script is in place it's results should be included in the output of check_mk.
-Test this simply with *telnet localhost 6556*.
+Test this simply with "*telnet localhost 6556*".

-To makes the checks live, on the nagios server run "*check_mk -I <hostname>*".
-Followed by a nagios reload "*check_mk -O*".
+To makes the checks live, on the nagios server run "*check_mk -I hostname*", followed by a nagios reload "*check_mk -O*".

 ## Example Configurations
 ### Varnish